carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - It is a managed Elastic Search service Amazon for performing interactive Log Analytics, Real-time application monitoring, Website search, and more.
 - OpenSearch is an open source, distributed search and analytics suite derived from Elasticsearch.
 Amazon OpenSearch Service offers the latest versions of OpenSearch, support for 19 versions of Elasticsearch (1.5 to 7.10 versions), as well as visualization capabilities powered by OpenSearch Dashboards and Kibana (1.5 to 7.10 versions).
-- Integration with Kinesis Data Firehose, AWS IoT, and CloudWatch logs
+- Integration with Kinesis Data Firehose, AWS IoT, and **CloudWatch logs** (stream logs to OpenSearch).
 - Use case: Search, indexing, partial or fuzzy search

 ### Amazon Quantum Ledger Database (QLDB)